DennisKontic/whoami/README.md

 ✅ **I help thousands of practitioners sharpen their defensive skills** by translating complex Red Team attack lifecycles into hands-on Blue Team labs.
 ✅ With over **3,500 practitioners** engaging with my content and averaging **20,000 impressions per month**, we are constantly growing and advancing our education.

-My existing experience includes pursuing a **B.S. in Cybersecurity (3.93 GPA)**, serving as an **Information Security Intern for Ascend Learning**, and an **IT Intern for St. Charles County Government**.
-This background has afforded me a unique skillset for Blue Team roles in Enterprise Security Operations, Public Sector IT, and Cybersecurity Education.
+My experience includes working as a **Level 1 IT Technician at CarShield**, serving as an **Information Security Intern for Ascend Learning**, and completing an **IT Internship with St. Charles County Government**.
+I am also a **Bachelor of Science in Cybersecurity graduate with a Minor in Business Administration from Lindenwood University**, graduating with a **3.94 GPA**.

 <br>